eccentricdevotion/TARDIS/faqs.md

 To re-engage the handbrake you must **LEFT** -click the lever.

-If you are stuck in the Time Vortex, restart the server and rebuild your TARDIS before trying to travel again.
+If you are stuck in the Time Vortex, use the `/tardistravel stop` command to rebuild your TARDIS before trying to travel again.

 [Back to top](#top)